uwase-diane/portfolio-project/README.md

 ### Hi 👋

 I'm Uwase Diane from Rwanda, software engineering major at Auca and also in a training program called WeCode at Moringa School.
-I really enjoy learning everyday with my classmates which is a pretty cool experience, [click here](https://uwase-diane.github.io/portfolio-project/) to view my project portfolio.
+I really enjoy learning everyday with my classmates which is a pretty cool experience, to view my project portfolio [click here](https://uwase-diane.github.io/portfolio-project/).

 ## Skills and Experience